transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 > It is easy enough to prove mathematically and to see intellectually that in reality, nothing exists.
 The more difficult accomplishment, after years of false conditioning, is to feel it intuitively and act upon it naturally.
 (LoF 1994, p. x)

-↺ thus enacts Spencer-Brown's "training of TARATI": shifting from analyzing distinctions (¬) to embodying the immediacy of This (τ).
+↺ thus enacts Spencer-Brown's "training of TARATI": shifting from analyzing distinctions (¬) to embodying the broader immediacy of This (τ) which, at the same time, as TF argues, is only Half-Existent.
 This transformation aligns with his insight that "in reality, nothing exists" and that "the universe is simply what would appear if it could" (LoF 1994, p. viii, p. x).
 Where formal analysis fragments reality into concepts, Awakening/Phase-Shift reveals the unmarkable immediacy from which all distinctions arise.

 ## 5.1.
 Phenomenological Resonances and Eastern Parallels